johnpfay/EnergyPracticum2020/01_Overview/CourseOverview.md

 * Discuss approaches and best practices for using GIS in a project setting
 * Examine and execute various geospatial analyses that may be useful in tackling the central task
-* Compile and present results and
+* Compile and present results
 * Assess how successful we were at meeting our initial objectives and discuss ways to improve the overall analysis

 ---